mkdika/rexumee/README.md

 ## Docker Deployment

-Make sure you have installed Docker & Docker Compose prior to deployment.
+Make sure you have installed Docker & Docker Compose prior to deployment, if not:

 - Find out the documentation about Docker Installation at [here](https://docs.docker.com/install/).
 - How to install Docker-Compose [here](https://docs.docker.com/compose/install/).